Lancelot-Enguerrand/Experimental-Appstore/apps/stash/metadata/description.md

 You can also change the Stash interface to fit your desired style with various snippets from [Custom CSS snippets](https://docs.stashapp.cc/themes/custom-css-snippets).

 # Support (FAQ)
 Check out documentation on [Stash-Docs](https://docs.stashapp.cc) for information about the software, questions, guides, add-ons and more.

 For more help you can:
 * Check the in-app documentation, in the top right corner of the app (it's also mirrored on [Stash-Docs](https://docs.stashapp.cc/in-app-manual))
 * Join the [Matrix space](https://matrix.to/#/#stashapp:unredacted.org)
 * Join the [Discord server](https://discord.gg/2TsNFKt), where the community can offer support.
 * Start a [discussion on GitHub](https://github.com/stashapp/stash/discussions)

+# Additionnal Notes
+Stash is initially focused on adult content but the app can fit your needs for various other media.
+If you're not sure, give it a try.